luispuerto/luispuerto-net/_pages/resume.md

 [^1]: Actually, this is when I converted my previous diploma to the new Bolonia framework.
 I've been a Forest Engineer, since 2008 when I graduated from my original studies.
+[^2]: From July to Dec 2020 I've been on paternity leave and carrying out the move of my family from Finland to Switzerland

 [iGEON]: http://www.igeon.eu
 [LundU]: https://www.lu.se